 Many salespeople disagree with the idea of a draft script for cold calling.
 As it may sound scripted to the client.

-My answer to this is to conceive about your favourite actors in a Movie or TV series.
-They used to read the script many times before they shoot it.
+My answer to this is to think about your favourite actors in a Movie or TV series.
+They used to read the script many times before they shot it.
 But we are witnessing a natural performance when we look at them on the screen.